matestack/matestack-ui-core/docs/guides/100-tutorial/04_forms_edit_new_create_update_delete.md

 Let's take a closer look.
 Like in Rails with `form_for` you can create a form in matestack with `form`.
 It takes a hash as first argument for configuration.
 In this case we defined `new_person_form_config` to return the config hash for our form.
 In the config hash you can set the http request method, a path, success and failure configs and a for key, which will be explained soon.
 This form gets submitted as a POST request to the `persons_path`.

 The `for` key let's us define for what this form is.
-In this case we pass a empty model to the form component, which will therefore submitt the form inputs wrapped by the model name following the Rails behavior and conventions.
+In this case we pass a empty model to the form component, which will therefore submit the form inputs wrapped by the model name following the Rails behavior and conventions.

 The 'success' key let's us define a behavior when the form was submitted successful, which means the server returned a status code of 2XX.
 In this case we tell the form that if successful it should follow the transition path we return in our controller action.
 So a page transition will happen to the detail page of our newly created model.
 We could also configure a failure behavior by specifying the `failure` key.